charmasaur/rundle/server/README.md

 ## Deployment

-Deployment happens automatically on merges to main via a GitHub Action.
+Deployment happens automatically on merges to main via Render.